cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ### OIDC authentication using `credentials` w PKCE Flow
 ​
-This example shows how to use only SDK to get a token from Azure Active directory on behalf of a user using the [pkce flow](https://oauth.net/2/pkce/):
+The example below shows how to use only an SDK to get a token from Azure Active Directory on behalf of a user using the [PKCE flow](https://oauth.net/2/pkce/):
 ​
 ```js
 import { CogniteClient } from "@cognite/sdk";